sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/Overview.md

 #### Languages

 Most of the content that displays in the Carbon AI Chat originates from an assistant and displays the language that the content is written in.
 However, some content that displays in the Carbon AI Chat is static text that is hard-coded inside of the Carbon AI Chat.
 This includes items such as the "Type something..." message that appears as the placeholder text in the input field or the "Choose a date" text that appears on a date picker.
 By default, these texts display in English but you can change the language of the texts.
-The Carbon AI Chat provides several translations for these texts and you can configure the Carbon AI Chat to use those languages.

-In addition, the individual texts can change if you want to use different text or if you want to provide your own translations for a language the Carbon AI Chat does not have support for.

 To change any text string, use the {@link ChatInstance.updateLanguagePack} instance method.
 The JSON object specifies the replacement strings.
 You can find the strings that the Carbon AI Chat uses in the [languages folder](https://github.com/carbon-design-system/carbon-ai-chat/tree/main/packages/ai-chat/src/languages).